cairo-book/cairo-book/src/ch10-02-test-organization.md

 The two sections of output include the unit tests and the integration tests.
 Note that if any test in a section fails, the following sections will not be run.
 For example, if a unit test fails, there won’t be any output for integration tests because those tests will only be run if all unit tests are passing.

-The first displayed section for the integration tests.
+The first displayed section is for the integration tests.
-Each integration test file has its own section, so if we add more files in the tests directory, there will be more integration test sections.
+Each integration test file has its own section, so if we add more files in the _tests_ directory, there will be more integration test sections.

 The second displayed section is the same as we’ve been seeing: one line for each unit test (one named add that we added just above) and then a summary line for the unit tests.